Styrse/Carport/docs/process/fog_carport_cases.md

 ## 📂 User Story 1 – Easy Navigation on the Website
 **As a user, I want to navigate the site easily so I can find information and order a carport without confusion.**

+### 🔹 Issue 1.1 – Add main page
+📌 *What this is:* Creates the starting point for all users visiting `fog.dk/carport`.
+🎯 *Why it matters:* Serves as the central entry point to the carport system.
+- [ ] Create landing page at `/carport`
+- [ ] Include basic layout and welcome message
+- [ ] Add links to configurator
+- **Labels:** `t-shirt-size: S`, `priority: high`, `type: frontend`, `area: UX`, `sprint: 1`

-### 🔹 Issue 1.1 – Implement sticky homepage navigation
+### 🔹 Issue 1.2 – Implement sticky homepage navigation
 📌 *What this is:* Adds a navigation bar that stays at the top of the screen while scrolling.
 🎯 *Why it matters:* Helps users quickly jump to configurator, info, or contact without losing track.
-- [ ] Add sticky header with links to configurator, info, and contact
+- [ ] Add sticky header to all customer-facing pages
+- [ ] Include navigation items: Home, Build, Track, Info, Contact
-- [ ] Ensure it adjusts based on screen size (mobile-friendly)
+- [ ] Ensure navigation bar is mobile-friendly and collapses appropriately
 - **Labels:** `t-shirt-size: S`, `priority: high`, `type: frontend`, `area: UX`, `sprint: 1`

-### 🔹 Issue 1.2 – Add breadcrumb navigation to configurator
-📌 *What this is:* Adds a step indicator for the configuration flow.
-🎯 *Why it matters:* Makes it clear which step the user is on, and provides a path to go back if needed.
-- [ ] Show current step and allow going back
-- [ ] Highlight active step
-- **Labels:** `t-shirt-size: S`, `priority: medium`, `type: frontend`, `area: UX`, `sprint: 1`

 ### 🔹 Issue 1.3 – Add footer with key information
 📌 *What this is:* A permanent footer shown at the bottom of all pages.
 🎯 *Why it matters:* Gives users a consistent place to find contact details and opening hours.
 - [ ] Include address, phone, email
-- [ ] Add opening hours and a link to support or live chat
+- [ ] Add opening hours and link to contact form
+- [ ] Ensure styling fits overall design and is mobile-compatible
 - **Labels:** `t-shirt-size: S`, `priority: medium`, `type: frontend`, `area: UX`, `sprint: 1`

 ---